PPC Data Analysis and 3 Examples of PPC Campaigns

 PPC data refers to the information gathered from already launched paid PPC campaigns, a.k.a. paid search marketing campaigns.
 These data sources could be Google Ads, SEO campaigns, or Amazon Ads.

-PPC Analysis
+What is PPC Campaign Analysis

 This analysis will show advertisers how their landing pages are performing.
 Google Ads (formerly known as Google Adwords) is the most popular advertising platform for PPC campaigns.
 It allows advertisers to showcase their ads on Google's search engine results page and track keywords, cost per click (CPC), and conversion costs.
 You can also do something similar for Adroll.
-PPC data from multiple sources

 Whatagraph and Google Analytics are tools that automatically pull PPC data from multiple platforms to measure PPC efforts, the number of clicks and impressions, and overall campaign costs.
 These two analytics tools are some of the most popular among marketers.
 The reason is, they generate high-level visual reports and assist in tracking vital PPC key performance indicators.